Phone

 There may be access to freshwater sources depending on where you’re going.
 You’ll need to use some water filters for purifying, as even if the water looks clean, it can still harbor bacteria.

-A water pack is worn like a backpack and, there’s a straw that goes with it to meet your mouth for easy access.
-You don’t have to carry anything around or rummage through your pack.
-This feature will likely make you drink more because you don’t have to exert much effort to have a sip.
+This feature will likely make you drink more because you don’t have to exert much effort or rummage through your pack to have a sip.

 Bottled Water

 Depending on how you’re camping, you may be able to bring along enough bottled water to keep you hydrated for the entire trip.
 You could also opt for your regular reusable water bottle as it’s one way to curb plastic waste.
-Make it functional by holding it with a carrier so you can quickly grab a drink when feeling thirsty.
+Make it functional by holding it with a carrier to quickly grab a drink when thirsty.

 Campground Amenities

 When staying at a campsite, check out what amenities they offer.
 Some camping grounds will have access to suitable drinking water.
-Otherwise, you will have to purify or boil it to be safe to ingest.
+Otherwise, you must purify or boil it to be safe to ingest.

 Tips For Staying Hydrated When Camping

-If you need some extra pointers on staying hydrated when camping, take some advice from experienced campers.
-Have a few of these hydration tips up your sleeve so that you can avoid dehydration when you’re out in the wilderness.
+If you need extra pointers on staying hydrated when camping, take some advice from experienced campers.
+Have a few of these hydration tips up your sleeve to avoid dehydration when you’re out in the wilderness.

 Emergency Rainwater

 Knowing how to collect rainwater is helpful in a survival situation.
-Hang up an aluminium safety blanket so that it’s spread out and able to catch water.
-Each time it fills up, pour what you’ve collected into a spare bucket or container.
+Hang up an aluminum safety blanket so that it’s spread out and able to catch water.
+Pour what you’ve collected into a spare bucket or container each time it fills up.

 Hydration Bladder Versatility

 Not only are hydration bladders great at quenching your thirst but they also make a great shower.
-Hang one up over a tree, and you can instantly get a bath even when a campsite is lacking in amenities.
+Hang one over a tree, and you can instantly get a bath even when a campsite lacks amenities.

 Portable Water Filter

-Purchase a portable water filter to keep as a backup, as this will store neatly away in your pack and be there when you need it.
-Even if you think you have enough water, you never know when supplies could run out.
+Purchase a portable water filter as a backup; it will store neatly in your pack and be there when needed.
+You never know when supplies could run out even if you have enough water.

 Scavenging

-If you’re out of water and need hydration, there are some things you can eat in the wild that will help.
+If you’re out of water and need hydration, some things you can eat in the wild will help.
 Berries, cacti, and green coconuts are just a few foods that will hydrate you, but you need to know which ones are safe to eat first.

 Hydrating Foods

 Pack some foods with hydrating powers, rather than salty or sugary snacks that can make you thirstier.
-Cucumbers, lemons, spinach, and all types of melons are great choices to stay hydrated.
+Cucumbers, lemons, spinach, and all melons are great for staying hydrated.

 An Essential Part Of Outdoor Survival

 Water is the most important part of your camping or hiking checklist to tick off, so make sure you give it the attention it deserves.
-It would help if you always plan your water intake based on your planned journey.
+It would help to always plan your water intake based on your planned journey.
 Add extra rations in case an emergency should arise.

-Hydration is an essential part of our health and wellbeing, but this need for water becomes even more serious when we venture into the wilderness.
+Hydration is essential to our health and well-being, but this need for water becomes even more serious when we venture into the wilderness.
 Any good hiker or camper understands just how precious water will be to their survival, and usually, it employs a range of methods or tactics to ensure they stay hydrated.

 Resources: